mattermost-community/focalboard/docs/get-started-with-board-templates.md

-# Get started with templates
+# Get started with board templates

 ## What's a board?